 You can speak with an insurance agent to see if you qualify for any discounts at their company.
 Many insurers offer decent credits that can help lower your insurance rates.

 You may pay less, on average, if you bundle your policies with one insurer.
-When you shop for coverage, see how much each bundle will cost by looking at the final price for your rates.
-Next, compare this bottom-line rate with other insurance companies to get the lowest price.
-Contact your insurance agent and ask if it’s possible to lower your premium rates by raising your deductible.
-If you increase your deductible, you’ll be less likely to file smaller claims.
+When you shop for coverage, see how much each bundle will cost by looking at the final cost of homeowners insurance.
+Next, compare this bottom-line rate with other insurance carriers to get the lowest price.
+Contact your insurance agent and ask if it's possible to lower your premium rates by raising your deductible.
+If you increase your deductible, you'll be less likely to file smaller claims.
 It will also encourage you to make the best use of your insurance coverage.

 3. Take advantage of loyalty discounts.